 A glossary at the back helps to decode some of the more arcane architectural language used in the book.

 Each station is given a page or two with a mix of history for the larger and anecdotes for the smaller, which also seemed to get the more enthusiastic writing.
 The big stations get grand and impressive write-ups, but its the smaller cottage stations that get the love.

 Great Malvern is here, obviously (and when will the worm be open?), but I wasn’t aware of how golf saved the once run-down and now delightful Gleneagles.
 The front cover is fortunately not one of the obvious grand stations, but the amazing ticket hall for Wemyss Bay – a station that serves a ferry.
 The photo was enhanced by being taken on that rarest of Scottish events, a cloudless sunny day.

 It’s a writing that does make you want to get out to the wilds of the English countryside and see them.
 Or if that idea scares you, a few of the London stations are also here.

 However, a few stations, such as Edinburgh Waverley seems to have been accidentally included from his possible next book, Britain’s 100 Worst Railway Stations, judging by the criticism he heaps upon them.

-This oddity means this this less a book listing 100 best railway stations, more 80 of the best, a handful of promising hopefuls if only some money was found to undo recent refurbishments, and a few downright horrors.
+This oddity means this is less a book listing 100 best railway stations, more 80 of the best, a handful of promising hopefuls if only some money was found to undo recent refurbishments and a few downright horrors.

 Overall though, it can be looked at as a coffee-table book, or as a guide to which railway stations should be visited when next out for a trip.